zhetai/elysia/README.md

 ### GitHub

-To get the latest development version, you can do
+To get the latest development version, you can clone the github repo by running
 ```bash
 git clone https://github.com/weaviate/elysia
 ```